DPalit/DPalit.github.io/_posts/2016-09-26-My-Project.md

 # Project 4: Salary Prediction for Data Professionals

-Link to the jupyter notebook: [Salary Predictions for Data Professionals](https://github.com/DPalit/GA-DSI/blob/master/projects/projects-weekly/project-04/project4_final.ipynb)
+Link to the jupyter notebook:

 In this project we are trying to gauge the industry factors that influence the pay scale of professionals in the field of Data Science.
 This information is considered to be a valuable information for hiring firms.